oracle/weblogic-deploy-tooling/documentation/4.0/content/release-notes/_index.md

   purpose of the argument clearer.
 - #1682 - Relaxed the JDK 8 requirement to use WDT encryption.
 Later versions of JDK 7 have the necessary algorithm support so now WDT determines at startup whether the underlying JDK supports WDT encryption or not.
-- #1682 - Used the values of the `-admin_user` and provided password are used to populate the `domainInfo:/AdminUserName` and `domainInfo:/AdminPassword` fields when discovering security provider data.
+- #1682 - Used the values of the `-admin_user` and provided password to populate the `domainInfo:/AdminUserName` and `domainInfo:/AdminPassword` fields when discovering security provider data.
 - #1688 - Enhanced variable tokenization support to include passwords in discovered security provider data.
 - #1689 - Added the ability to discover the OPSS wallet when running in online mode.
-- #1693 - Changed the wko, wko-dii (deprecated), and wko-pv target values to refer to the latest versions instead of WebLogic Kubernetes Operator 3 versions.
-Added wko3, wko3-dii, and wko3-pv to accommodate users that still require the ability to use these older versions.
+- #1693 - Changed the `wko`, `wko-dii` (deprecated), and `wko-pv` target values to refer to the latest versions instead of WebLogic Kubernetes Operator 3 versions.
+Added `wko3`, `wko3-dii`, and `wko3-pv` to accommodate users that still require the ability to use these older versions.
 - #1697 - Added support for the Prepare Model Tool to preserve any one-way hashed passwords in the model.
 - #1700 - Added support for storing XACML policy and role definitions that could not be converted to their original policy and role expressions as XACML files in the archive file.